ArnovanHilten/GenNet/README.md

 Find the demo here: https://tinyurl.com/y8hh8rul

-The fist release of the GenNet Framework is scheduled 9th of June 2020
+The fist release of the GenNet Framework will soon be available